Lucy Winchester (secretary): Government positions

 Winchester worked in the White House from 1969 until Nixon's resignation in 1974.
 After Nixon left office, she was named Assistant Chief of Protocol at the United States Department of State and remained in close contact with the Nixon family.

 Winchester's files are preserved by the White House Historical Association and the Richard Nixon Presidential Library and Museum.
 She was also invited to a private luncheon and tea with First Lady Laura Bush.

-Personal life
+Personal life and death

 In 1962, she married William I. Winchester.
 They divorced in 1966.